Who am I?

 What is the fee?

-The fee for an event outside of the Greater St. Louis area is typically more than $5,000.
-The cost depends heavily upon a number of factors, such as the travel involved, whether you’d like your attendees to take home magic kits, and what customizations may be needed.
+Including travel expenses, the typical fee for a keynote is $7500 within 30 miles of St. Louis, $10k within the 48 contiguous US states, and more than $13k elsewhere.
+Discounts are available for multi-event commitments made at the same time.
+The price can be higher or lower than these typical fees and depends upon a number of factors, such as the specific timing and travel involved, whether you’d like your attendees to take home magic kits, and what customizations may be needed.
 A 50% deposit is due at the time of booking, and the remainder is generally due on the event date.
 The exact terms and details can be negotiated and are in the contract that you will have an opportunity to review.

 What is your cancellation policy?